Sony Xperia XA series: Xperia XA1 family

 These devices use newer design language named Loop Surface and have upgraded chipset namely MT6757 Helio P20 and are shipped with Android 7.0 Nougat with an update to Android 8.0 Oreo and are first devices in this line to have USB-type C. The Xperia XA1 and XA1 Ultra was announced in Feb 2017.

 Xperia XA1

-The Xperia XA1 comes with the same display as Xperia XA, 32GB of storage, 3GB of RAM and 8 MP selfie camera.
+The Xperia XA1 comes with the same display as Xperia XA, 32 GB of storage, 3 GB of RAM and 8 MP selfie camera.

 Xperia XA1 Ultra

-With the same display as the Xperia XA Ultra, Xperia XA1 Ultra has 4 GB of RAM and 16MP selfie camera.
-It has two storage options including 32GB and 64GB.
+With the same display as the Xperia XA Ultra, Xperia XA1 Ultra has 4 GB of RAM and 16 MP selfie camera.
+It has two storage options including 32 GB and 64 GB.

 Xperia XA1 Plus

-The Xperia XA1 Plus -announced in Aug 2017- has a 5.5" Full-HD display, 32GB of storage, 3/4GB of RAM and an 8 MP selfie camera.
+The Xperia XA1 Plus -announced in Aug 2017- has a 5.5-inch full-HD display, 32 GB of storage, 3/4 GB of RAM and an 8 MP selfie camera.
 This is the first device in the Xperia XA line that has fingerprint sensor.